-Philippe Echaroux, a well known portrait photographer and artist from Marseille, has yet again shocked us with his artistic messages.
-He better known for his “Less than one minute celebrity portraits” and his famous Magazine cover shots.
+Philippe Echaroux, a well-known portrait photographer and artist from Marseille, has yet again shocked us with his artistic messages.
+He is better known for his “Less than one minute celebrity portraits” and his famous Magazine cover shots.
 However, Philippe Echaroux first became known for his art presentations with “The Amazonian Rainforest” project just a year ago.

 His latest project “A World First In New York” takes place in central park.
 As he describes, “Central Park is a perfect symbol of people trying to dominate the nature, here nature is contained in a rectangle, but who is surrounding who in the end?”

 His message conveys the need to live with nature and realize the capacity we have to ensure the trees and life living around us are protected.
 Particularly when it comes to deforestation.
 Two years ago, Echaroux traveled to the Amazonian forest with the hope of raising awareness of the deforestation that’s happening there.
 He projected portraits of the local tribes on trees in Central Park, New York City.
 The goal was to convey the idea that cutting down a tree is similar to killing someone.